Bat Masterson: Battle of the plaza

 Masterson spent the remainder of 1880 in Kansas City and Dodge.
 On February 8, 1881, he left Dodge City and joined Wyatt Earp in Tombstone, Arizona Territory, where he met Luke Short for the first time.
 Earp, Short, and Masterson worked as faro dealers, or "look outs", at Tombstone's Oriental Saloon.
 Masterson had only been in Tombstone for two months when he received an urgent telegram that compelled him to return to Dodge City.
 His brother Jim had a partnership with Alfred James "A.J."
 Peacock in Dodge City's Lady Gay Saloon and Dance Hall.
 Albert "Al" Updegraff was Peacock's brother-in-law and bartender.
 Updegraff was a drunk, and Jim thought him dishonest.
 Jim had demanded that Peacock fire Updegraff, but Peacock refused.
 Their disagreement grew until threats were made, prompting the telegram.

 Masterson arrived in Dodge City on April 16, 1881, where he accosted Updegraff and Peacock.
 Recognizing Masterson, Updegraff and Peacock retreated behind the jail and exchanged gunfire with him.
 Who had fired first is not clear.
 Citizens ran for cover as bullets ripped through the Long Branch Saloon.
 Other individuals began firing in support of both sides until Updegraff was wounded.
 Mayor A.B.
 Webster arrested Masterson.
 Afterward, Masterson learned that his brother Jim was not in danger.
-Updegraff recovered from his wounds, but the shooter who hit him could not be identified, so Masterson was fined $8.00 and released.
+Updegraff recovered from his wounds, but the shooter who hit him could not be identified, so Masterson was fined $8.00 (equal to $ today) and released.
 Citizens were outraged and warrants were issued, but Bat and Jim Masterson were permitted to leave Dodge City.

 Bat Masterson became more widely known as a gunfighter as a result of a practical joke played on a gullible newspaper reporter in August 1881.
 Seeking copy in Gunnison, Colorado, the reporter asked Dr. W.S.
 Cockrell about man-killers.
 Dr. Cockrell pointed to a young man nearby and said it was Masterson and that he had killed 26 men.
 Cockrell then regaled the reporter with the story of Ed Masterson's death and how Bat responded fearlessly and heroically against his brother's killers.
-The story was published in The Sun newspaper in New York (November 7, 1881) and was also widely reprinted in papers all over the country.
+The story was published in The New York Sun newspaper in New York (November 7, 1881) and was also widely reprinted in papers all over the country.
 Cockrell subsequently apologized to Masterson, who insisted he was not in Gunnison at the time.
+Allegedly, long after he retired from being a law officer Masterson would buy old .45 six-guns and "sell" them to gullible persons as "relics" of his Gunfighting days.
+Ironically, Masterson did own several .45 guns during his lifetime. although (excepting fighting Indians as a Buffalo Hunter and Army scout) Masterson was only involved in four incidents in which 2 men were killed and 2 wounded.